MusarrafAM/2-LFS---JavaScript-/README.md

 -----------Bros Code Completed -------------------------------------------------------

 -------------------------Namaste JavaScript Season - 01 -------------------------------------------

+See this in vs code Readme, so we can see the important comments.

 ---Ep.1 - How JavaScript Works 🔥& Execution Context ---

 <!--!
 Important = Everything in Javascript happens inside an Execution Context. -->